Application and Desktop Delivery

 Parallels® Remote Application Server (RAS) can publish a wide range of resources—such as applications, desktops, physicals PCs, folders, and data—to any user on any device.

 Parallels RAS enables organizations to simply deploy and manage application and desktop delivery in a variety of environments, ensuring seamless service delivery and lowering total cost of ownership (TCO).
-Compatibility with Windows Server 2003 R2 up to 2016 ensures access to Windows applications—even legacy ones—from anywhere.
-Enable your organization to be more agile with a flexible architecture that supports RDSH, virtual desktop infrastructure (VDI) with Microsoft Hyper-V, Citrix Hypervisor (formerly XenServer), VMware ESXi, Nutanix Acropolis (AHV), Scale Computing HC3, and KVM.
+Compatibility with Windows Server 2008–2019 ensures access to Windows applications—even legacy ones—from anywhere.
+Enable your organization to be more agile with a flexible architecture that supports RDSH and virtual desktop infrastructure (VDI) with Microsoft Hyper-V, Citrix Hypervisor, VMware ESXi, Nutanix Acropolis (AHV), Scale Computing HC3, and KVM.

 Parallels RAS makes VDI quick, easy, and affordable.
 It enables organizations to deliver fully functioning virtual Windows desktops and applications that employees need.
-Parallels RAS allows users to be productive a nywhere by providing a Windows desktop–like experience on any device.
-The latest version adds significant enhancements to VDI capabilities, now supporting even more hypervisors, including Nutanix Acropolis and HPE.
+Parallels RAS allows users to be productive anywhere by providing a Windows desktop–like experience on any device.
+The latest version adds significant enhancements to VDI capabilities, now supporting even more hypervisors, including Nutanix Acropolis, HPE, and Scale Computing HC3.

 Remote desktop services (RDS)